MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/paging-behaviors-and-ordering.md

 #### Example 2

-A query is created to get all records of a state of ‘Open’, any status, include the Case IDs, and show three records per page.
+A query is created to get all rows of a state of ‘Open’, any status, include the Case IDs, and show three rows per page.
 It orders by status and by Case ID (a unique identifier) which will order in ascending order.
 The query result would page the results as shown below: